kxxfxm/wenzel.blog.io/SourceTreeManual.md

 ## Merge your branch with the original one

+And create a new pull request on Bitbucket, and click on "Close *yourBranch* after the pull request is merged".
 Merge your local branch with the original one.
-And create a new pull request on Bitbucket, and click on "Close *yourBranch* after the pull request is merged"

 ## Fetch and pull the new version to the server where you deploy it